pfsense/docs/source/packages/haproxy-package.rst

 **listen** defines a complete proxy with its frontend and backend parts combined in one section.
 It is generally useful for TCP-only traffic.

-In the pfSense package, tabs exist to define “frontends” and “servers” but the resulting configuration is actually made up completely of listen sections.
+In the pfSense package, tabs exist to define "frontends" and "servers" but the resulting configuration is actually made up completely of listen sections.
 This is okay for the most part, but it does prevent advanced usages that need to refer to several backends and the like.